gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 The LCBD-richness relationship showed some important variation when scaling up and changing the region's study extent ([@fig:scaling]).
-On smaller scales, starting with a species-rich region, the relationship is well-defined, decreasing and curvilinear.
+On smaller scales, starting with a species-rich region, the relationship is well-defined, decreasing, and curvilinear.
 However, as the scale increases and progressively reaches species-poor regions, the relationship broadens, displays more variance, and loses its clear definition while keeping a decreasing form.
 The minimum relative LCBD values also increase, going from near zero to 0.3, showing a